Outbound Sales Prospecting for Small B2B Teams: How to Find and Qualify the Right Prospects in 2026

 • Fewer wasted contacts and follow-ups

-• Higher reply rates across outreach
+• Higher reply rates across the board

-• Protects email sender reputation
+• Your sender reputation survives

 Cons

-• Harder to measure in early weeks
+• Hard to measure in the first few weeks

 The 1-Hour Daily Prospecting Block